qaalabs/DE5M4/docs/b-plan/ex1-identify-epics.md

 ## What Makes a Good Epic?

-"When creating your epics, ask yourself:
+When creating your epics, ask yourself:

 - **Is it a major theme?** Does it represent a significant area of functionality?
 - **Is it user-focused?** Would a user recognise this as a distinct part of their experience?
 - **Is it the right size?** Not too big (entire website) or too small (single button)